Skip to main content

 • The Supplemental and Concentration grants are calculated using the district’s unduplicated count which is the number of students who are either English Learners, Low-Income, or Foster Youth.
 Districts with an unduplicated percentage below 55% are not eligible to receive the concentration grant.
 These dollars are budgeted for goals and actions in the Local Control Accountability Plan (LCAP) and funding is used to increase or improve services for the district’s highest needs students.

 • The smallest percentage of LCFF revenues are the add-ons for TK, Targeted Improvement, and Transportation.
-The TK add-on is about $5,545 per TK ADA.
 Targeted Improvement is calculated based on the 2012/2013 funding levels and is designed to support instructional improvement.
 The 2022–2023 Enacted State Budget provided the first significant increase in HTS Transportation funding in more than a decade.
 Under the revised funding model, local educational agencies may now receive their Transportation Add-On plus the difference between that amount and 60% of reported transportation costs.

 • LCFF growth estimates will be limited to cost-of-living percentage adjustments.